mimidesunya/encfsy/README.md

                                                with "Remember Password" checked.
   --use-credential-once                        Read password from Windows Credential Manager
                                                and delete it after reading (one-time use).
+  --scan-invalid                               Scan encrypted directory for filenames that
+                                               cannot be decrypted.
+Output is in JSON format.
   --dokan-debug                                Enable Dokan debug output.
   --dokan-network <UNC>                        UNC path for a network volume (e.g., \\host\myfs).
   --dokan-removable                            Present the volume as removable media.